WHS PRO 025 Contractor Safety Management Procedure

 - Developing and maintaining the JCU Contractor Health and Safety Induction;

-- Providing WHS support and advice to JCU Representatives in relation to the management of contractors; and
+- Providing WHS support and advice to JCU representatives in relation to the management of contractors;

-- Assisting with monitoring contractor compliance with the contracted work health and safety risk controls by reviewing incidents and onsite inspections and audits.
+- Assisting with monitoring contractor compliance with the contracted work health and safety risk controls by reviewing incidents and onsite inspections and audits; and

-- Consider WHS requirements in procurement and contractor management;
+- Considering WHS requirements in procurement and contractor management;

-- Obtain and review all relevant safety management documentation, evidence of training and insurance documentation that is required for the category of contracted work prior to the engagement of the contractor;
+- Obtaining and reviewing all relevant safety management documentation, evidence of training and insurance documentation that is required for the category of contracted work prior to the engagement of the contractor;

-- Consider contractors based on their commitment to work health and safety and their ability to safely carry out the required work;
+- Considering contractors based on their commitment to work health and safety and their ability to safely carry out the required work;

-- Ensure the contractor receives the appropriate contractor safety onboarding documentation including access to the JCU contractor induction;
+- Ensuring the contractor receives the appropriate contractor safety onboarding documentation including access to the JCU contractor induction;

-- Ensure the contractor is provided with the JCU Policies, Procedures and any supporting documents relevant to the work being undertaken;
+- Providing the contractor with the JCU policies, procedures and any supporting documents relevant to the work being undertaken;

 - Consult, cooperate and coordinate – ensuring clear lines of communication are established with the contractor regarding WHS issues affecting the works;

-- Monitor the contractor’s safety performance to ensure the contracted work is carried out in accordance with the safety requirements prescribed by the contractual agreement;
+- Monitoring the contractor’s safety performance to ensure the contracted work is carried out in accordance with the safety requirements prescribed by the contractual agreement;

-- Where determined the contractor safety performance is not satisfactory to JCU requirements and a decision has been made by JCU to no longer use the contractor, this must be reported to JCU Procurement using the reporting mechanism approved by JCU Procurement; and
+- Reporting to the JCU Procurement Unit if a contractor safety performance is unsatisfactory and a decision has been made by JCU to no longer use the contractor, using the reporting mechanism approved by JCU Procurement; and

-- Record all incidents and injuries in relation to the contracted works that are reported.
+- Recording all incidents and injuries in relation to the contracted works.